oracle/coherence/DEV-GUIDELINES.md

 5. For complex (non-intrinsic) Java types, the intent prefix should reflect a core use of the reference in a shortest but recognizable manner.

 6. Where a variable is used only once, abbreviates may not be required.
-However abbreviations are encouraged when a type is used more than once.
+However, abbreviations are encouraged when a type is used more than once.

 Example variable declarations:
 ```java